radius-project/design-notes/recipe/2024-02-terraform-providers.md

 Reviewing popular provider configurations (GCP, Oracle, Heroku, DigitalOcean, Docker etc.) a large number of provider configurations can be setup by handling a combination of key value pairs, key value pairs in nested objects, secrets and environment variables.

 ### Key-value pairs
-Key-value pairs will be parsed and saved to a Terraform configuration file.
+Attributes or settings, represented as key-value pairs are often used to define configuration parameters in provider configurations.
+We will parse and save these values in the Terraform configuration file, main.tf in a working directory, which the system creates today.

 ### Secrets
 Secrets will be handled similarly to the approach described in document [Design document for Private Terraform Repository](https://github.com/radius-project/design-notes/blob/3644b754152edc97e641f537b20cf3d87a386c43/recipe/2024-01-support-private-terraform-repository.md) wherein Applications.Core/secretStores can point to an existing K8s secret.